 “FAR has value,” Tarkington said emphatically.
 She also asserted that P&Z “is no longer evaluating neighborhood history nor previous decision letters by its own predecessor boards.”

-Private schools do not pay property taxes.
-Greenwich Academy and Brunswick School have bought dozens of properties in the area of Maher Ave, Patterson, and Northfields, as well as across town.
+Private schools do not pay property taxes on their campus, including contiguous residential properties.
+Greenwich Academy and Brunswick School have bought dozens of properties in the area of Maher Ave, Patterson, and Northfields, many of which are contiguous, as well as properties across town.
 Whitby has done it.
 GCDS has done it with the purchase of Stanwich School, and Brunswick has done it with the purchase of the 43 acre Tudor Jones property, which resulted in a loss to the town of $345,121.24 in property taxes.